Yes my friends, it’s time for blackberries! The season is here, the berries are ripe and ready for picking.

 1 Toss blackberries with sugar, lemon, cinnamon, almond extract, quick tapioca: Place blackberries, sugar, lemon zest, lemon juice, cinnamon, almond extract, and quick cooking instant tapioca in a large bowl.
 Gently fold the berries until they are all well coated with sugar.
 Let sit for 30 minutes.

-2 Roll out pie dough, line bottom crust: Preheat oven to 400°F. You should have two balls of pie dough, one for the bottom crust, one for the top crust.
+2 Roll out bottom crust: Preheat oven to 400°F. You should have two balls of pie dough, one for the bottom crust, one for the top crust.

 Roll out one of the balls of pie dough on a lightly floured surface to 12-inch diameter if you are using a 9-inch pie pan, or 13-inch diameter if you are using a 10-inch pan.

 Line the bottom of your pie pan with the dough.
-Chill in refrigerator while you roll out the bottom crust.
+Chill in refrigerator while you roll out the top crust.

 3 Roll out top crust: Roll out the second ball of pie dough for the top crust.
 If you would like to do a lattice top, weave the dough strips as described in How to Make a Lattice Top for a Pie Crust.